Connect with others who understand.

 Tremors are involuntary or uncontrollable muscle movements that cause parts of the body, such as your arms, hands, or legs, to shake.
 These movements are rhythmic, meaning they follow a pattern or rhythm.

-Everyone has a little bit of a natural tremor, called a physiologic tremor, which is not really visible.
+Everyone has a little bit of a natural tremor, called a physiologic tremor.
+It’s a very slight shaking that usually isn’t noticeable.
 Tremors caused by health conditions are often more noticeable.
 They may be constant, or they can come and go throughout the day.
 Some people have severe tremors that make it hard to go about their daily lives.

 Anyone can develop tremors at any age, but they’re more likely to affect older adults.
 People of all genders have the same risk of tremors.
-You may notice your hands or arms shaking only when you’re deliberately moving (known as an action tremor) or while you’re relaxed (known as a resting tremor).
-Tremors can be intensified if you’re stressed or sleep deprived.
+You may notice your hands or arms shaking only when you’re deliberately moving (action tremor) or while you’re relaxed (resting tremor).
+Tremors can be worse if you’re stressed or sleep-deprived.

 Several conditions can cause these shaky, unintentional movements, like Parkinson’s disease, multiple sclerosis, or a stroke.
 You may also notice tremors if:

-• You’re nervous, anxious, or feeling any sort of strong emotion.
+• You’re nervous, anxious, or feeling any strong emotion.

 • You have low glucose (blood sugar) levels.

-• You have kidney failure or liver failure, which causes waste buildup that affects your nervous system.
+• Kidney or liver failure causes waste buildup that affects the nervous system.

 Lupus is an autoimmune disease that turns your immune system against your body’s own cells and tissues.
-The most common type of lupus — systemic lupus erythematosus (SLE) — can cause your immune system to attack several parts of your body, including your skin, joints, blood vessels, and kidneys.
-Common symptoms of lupus include fever, joint pain and swelling, and a butterfly rash across your cheeks and nose.
+The most common type of lupus is called systemic lupus erythematosus (SLE).
+It can cause your immune system to attack several parts of your body, including your skin, joints, blood vessels, and kidneys.
+Common symptoms of lupus include fever, joint pain and swelling, hair loss, and a butterfly rash across your cheeks and nose.

-An overactive immune system can damage your nervous system, leading to tremors.
-Certain medications that target your immune system and treat inflammation may also be responsible for these involuntary muscle movements.
-Following are a few potential explanations of why your tremors may be related to lupus.
+While tremors aren’t a common symptom of lupus itself, they can develop in some people with the condition.
+Sometimes, an overactive immune system can damage your nervous system, leading to tremors.
+Medications that target your immune system can cause involuntary muscle movements.
+Below are a few ways your tremors may be related to lupus.

 Nervous System Damage

 Autoimmune diseases like lupus can also cause a movement disorder known as chorea.
 This disorder is different from tremors because chorea isn’t rhythmic.
 Instead, your movements become unpredictable and don’t have a specific pattern.
-The word “chorea” comes from the Greek word for “dance” because you may look like you’re dancing.
+The word “chorea” comes from the Greek word for “dance,” since the movements can look like dancing.

 Tremors as a Side Effect of Medications

 For people living with lupus, one of the most likely culprits for tremors is medication.
-At some point in your lupus journey, you’ve probably been prescribed a corticosteroid like prednisone or an immunosuppressant like cyclosporine.
+At some point in your lupus journey, you’ve probably been prescribed either a corticosteroid like prednisone, an immunosuppressant such as cyclosporine (Gengraf, Neoral) or cyclophosphamide (Frindovyx), or hydroxychloroquine (Plaquenil, Sovuna).
 These medications work by reducing immune system activity to help control inflammation.

 Corticosteroids and immunosuppressants can both cause muscle twitching and uncontrollable shaking movements, especially in the hands.
+Hydroxychloroquine can also cause side effects like involuntary muscle movements, shaking, and dizziness.
 If you’ve recently started these medications and have noticed new tremors or shakiness, talk to your doctor or rheumatologist.

 What Do Tremors Feel Like With Lupus?

-Some members have noticed their tremors get worse when they’re experiencing a flare, or worsening of their lupus symptoms.
+Some members have noticed their tremors get worse when they’re having a lupus flare or when their lupus symptoms are getting worse.
 “I get this with severe flares.
 It lasts for days, and it’s only when I move.
 This happened before I was diagnosed and on no medications and now (diagnosed and with medications),” said one member.

 “I get them as well,” another member wrote.
 “They’re definitely worse when I’m in a flare.
 Mine are in both my arms and legs.”

 Some MyLupusTeam members have noticed their tremors affect just one part of their body, like their hands.
-One wrote, “I’ve been having intermittent hand tremors, can anyone relate to this?”
-Many others replied with similar experiences:
+A few have even wondered, does lupus cause shaking hands?
+One member wrote, “I’ve been having intermittent hand tremors.
+Can anyone relate to this?”
+Many others replied with similar experiences of lupus hand tremors:

 • “My first symptom was a right-hand tremor, which eventually became a right- and left-hand tremor.
 I’ve learned that my tremors occur when I’m tired or when it’s getting hot out.”